Profitbase/Episode-Docs/articles/flow/actions/microsoft-fabric/rest-api-request.md

 Note that when you call an API that _might_ return a paginated response, you are required to define the return type as [List&lt;T&gt;](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) or a type **derived** from [List&lt;T&gt;](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1).

 ### Long running operations
+When a Fabric API performs an operation that takes some time to complete, it may return while the operation is still being processed.
+By default, Flow will automatically wait for long-running operations to complete, so you don't have to worry about handling this yourself.

+##### Fire and Forget

+If you simply want to kick off a long running operation and don't wait for its completion before execution of the Flow continues, uncheck the `Wait for long running operations to complete` property.

+##### Handle polling manually
-When a Fabric API performs an operation that takes some time to complete, it may return before the operation is still being processed.
-If you want to wait for the completion of the operation before continuing execution of the Flow, you need to manually poll for the result by making repeated requests using the operation id and location returned from the first response.
+If you don't want Flow to automatically wait for long running operations to complete, but want to handle this yourself, you need to manually poll for the result by making repeated requests using the operation id and location returned from the first response.
 For more details, [read about Long running operations here.](https://learn.microsoft.com/en-us/rest/api/fabric/articles/long-running-operation)

-When you call a long running API, you should define the return type so that it contains the following properties:
+When you call a long running API and want to handle polling for completion manually, you must define the return type so that it contains the following properties:
 ```
 location: string
 retryAfter: int